-- 19.7% of respondents indicated working in "other" departments, units or areas; the most common "other" responses included long term care, geriatric, and administration. - Overall, the most common departments, units, or areas selected aside from "other" were emergency (16.5%), medical/surgical (15.6%) and home care (11.7%). - Hospital nurses most frequently selected medical/surgical (23.9%). - Most FEC nurses selected emergency (97.8%), and most HHA nurses selected home care (92.3%). - The most common response among nursing facility nurses was long term care, which was a free response to the selection of "other" (37.9%).
+- 19.7 percent of respondents indicated working in "other" departments, units or areas; the most common "other" responses included long term care, geriatric, and administration. - The most common departments, units, or areas selected aside from "other" were emergency (16.5 percent), medical/surgical (15.6 percent) and home care (11.7 percent). - Hospital nurses most frequently selected medical/surgical (23.9 percent). - o Most FEC nurses selected emergency (97.8 percent), and most HHA nurses selected home care (92.3 percent). - The most common response among nursing facility nurses was long term care, which was a free response to the selection of "other" (37.9 percent).